 The VE.Direct port is used to communicate with the solar charger.
 It can be used for several purposes:

 - To connect to a monitoring device, such as a GX device or the GlobalLink.

-- To connect with the VictronConnect app.
+- · To connect with the VictronConnect app.

 - · For external control.

-- To program the load output behaviour.

 Special cables or interfaces are needed to connect to this port: